 Our regulation will extend to:

-- providers: firms that enter into funeral plan contracts with consumers and/or which carry out funeral plan contracts that have previously been agreed (including those sold before FCA regulation)
+- providers: firms that enter into and administer funeral plan contracts (including those sold before FCA regulation)

-If you undertake any of these activities, and wish to continue doing so once our regulation comes into force on 29 July 2022, you will need to apply for our authorisation or become an appointed representative (AR).
+If you undertake any of these activities, and wish to continue doing so once our regulation comes into force on 29 July 2022, you will need to apply for our direct authorisation or become an appointed representative (AR) of a principal firm.

 - resolution of firms